 Time will tell how Road Rage will go over with the band's longtime fan base.
 Banali seems enthusiastic about his youthful new front man, and Durbin's involvement has brought QR more press attention than they've had in quite some time.
-Perhaps James will bring a youthful edge to their material (not to mention some new, younger fans), but we'll all have to wait for August 2017 to hear the full album for ourselves.
+Perhaps James will bring a youthful edge to their material (not to mention some new, younger fans).
+We'll all find out for ourselves when the album hits stores in August 2017.

 Hopefully with the release of Road Rage, Frankie and his new band will do Kevin DuBrow's legacy proud.

 "Can't Get Enough" from "Road Rage" (2017)

 "Road Rage" Track Listing:

 QUIET RIOT studio discography